 Part I describes each regulatory regime and specifies the ways the regimes create incentives to destroy the resources they aim to protect.
 Part I also reviews the literature identifying such perverse incentives and what is known about the incidence of actual destruction.
 Part II addresses actual and suggested changes to the procedures for designation or listing the resources, while Part III looks at substantive changes in the laws that may have the purpose or effect of moderating negative incentives.
 Finally, part IV concludes by considering the extent to which accommodation reforms further, or compromise, the values that historic preservation and biodiversity laws advance.

 27 Geo.
 Int'l Envtl.
 L. Rev. 343-392 (2015)

 Scholarly Commons Citation

 Byrne, J. Peter, "Precipice Regulations and Perverse Incentives: Comparing Historic Preservation Designation and Endangered Species Listing" (2015).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1494.
+1494.

 Animal Law Commons, Constitutional Law Commons, Historic Preservation and Conservation Commons, Housing Law Commons